Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/hosting/deploy-web-app-app-with-nginx-made-easy.md

 This is a very straigthforward tutorial on how to do it.

-!!!
-Note "This tutorial also applies to any web server you can run on local but want to deploy"
+!!! note "This tutorial also applies to any web server you can run on local but want to deploy"

 ## Step 1: Install Nginx and Flask